MechatronicBeing/resources/README.md

 Free "public domain"-like licensed resources.

+- Use [resources-learning](../resources-learning/) to begin a learning
-- See [listing/alphabetical.md](listing/alphabetical) for complete list of sub-resources
+- See [listing/alphabetical.md](listing/alphabetical.md) for all resources available
-- Use [listing/gitClone.sh](listing/gitClone.sh) to clone all resources repositories.
+- Use [listing/gitClone.sh](listing/gitClone.sh) to clone all resources repositories

 ## Licenses
 - **Main content** : [Creative Commons CC0 Public Domain Dedication](LICENSE) *(unless otherwise stated)*